Genoa, Minden, Gardnerville Homes for Sale

 Where Old meets New

 The data relating to real estate for sale on this web site comes in part from the BROKER RECIPROCITY Program of the Northern Nevada Regional MLS.
-Real estate listings held by brokerage firms other than Dickson Realty are marked with the BROKER RECIPROCITY logo or the BROKER RECIPROCITY thumbnail logo and detailed information about them includes the name of the listing brokerage.
+Real estate listings held by brokerage firms other than Chase International are marked with the BROKER RECIPROCITY logo or the BROKER RECIPROCITY thumbnail logo and detailed information about them includes the name of the listing brokerage.

 The broker providing these data believes them to be correct, but advises interested parties to confirm them before relying on them in a purchase decision.